 This was also the first project where I made use of colour correction and changing the colour to add effect.
 I experimented with the different effects and the difference a simple change of a shade of colour can be.
 My original footage was bright due to being shot in natural sunlight, to add a more mysterious effect I tuned the brightness down.
 Although I did like the effect it had I did not use the colour corrected footage, instead I used the original to further give the natural effect of a home video.

-Apart from adding reverb to the audio of the footage I also included twsoundtracks both from website with royalty free music available for YouTube videos and school projects, called Purple Planet.
+Apart from adding reverb to the audio of the footage I also included two soundtracks both from website with royalty free music available for YouTube videos and school projects, called Purple Planet.
 For the first 20 seconds after the ident both soundtracks are played together but the happier soundtrack is slightly louder than the eerie soundtrack.
 The tracks I used were simple versions of tracks specifically made to underscore scenes, these range from 20 seconds- 30 seconds so I repeated the tracks adding in a cross fade to the audio to make it flow more precisely.

 No comments: